simonski/vizualiser/DESIGN.md

 When a user mouse-over hovers over Module, the resize picker appears in the bottom-right of the Module.

 For any Module, (Graph, Scene Picker, Legend), all content must be drawn within their bounds.
 Do not overdraw the bounds of the Module.

+A Graph is a module like any other; render the round-rect, header and resizing in teh same manner as the Scene Picker, Legend. and Playback.

 The bounds of a Module should be rendered as as a round-rect when rendered.